leomcelroy/maker-lounge-website/README.md

-# simple-example
+# Access

+Site can be found [here](https://fab-at-cic.github.io/maker-lounge-website/)

-Run with Deno.
+or run locally with Deno.

-Navigate to main directory and run "bash scripts.sh run".
+To do so download Deno then navigate to main directory and run "bash scripts.sh run".